philipturner/home-built-stm/README.md

     - ["The industry's first 220 Vpp op amp"](https://www.analog.com/en/resources/design-notes/adhv4702-1-24-v-to-220-v-precision-operational-amplifier.html), invented in 2018.
     - There are 350 Vpp (-175 V / +175 V) designs out there, but they have triple the cost ($10 -> $28)
     - Might be more economical to use custom, discrete components to reach even higher voltages (Art of Electronics mentioned 0 V / +1 kV piezo driver)
-  - Each LiNbO3 stack needs 2 decidated op amps, so one electrode is +110 V while the other is -110 V. LiNbO3 can withstand extremely high electric fields.
+  - Each LiNbO3 stack needs 2 dedicated op amps, so one electrode is +110 V while the other is -110 V. LiNbO3 can withstand extremely high electric fields.
   - Unused op amps should be turned off to reduce power consumption.
   - Might multiplex op-amps to the subset of piezoactuators in use at any moment.
   - Can be recycled for late-stage prototype with coarse piezoactuators under ambient conditions.
 Might keep one of the electrodes at GND for PZT plates, to avoid depoling them.